Ophiase/Information-Noise-Reduction-For-Investors/README.md

 This research and development project proposes a methodology for investors to select relevant variables and mitigate informational noise in complex market models.

 The approach leverages neural networks as a flexible class of models, incorporating the assumption that the relationships between variables are non-linear.
-Neural networks are treated as probabilistic models that permit to estimate the likelihood of a variable contributing valuable information to the prediction task.
+Neural networks are treated as probabilistic models that permit to estimate the likelihood of a variable contributing valuable information to the prediction task. \

+The class of models (i.e., ``ModelGenerator``) represents potential theories that could explain the data.
+By evaluating model performance, we estimate the probability of variable subsets contributing to the output prediction.

 This work is inspired by the theory of **Rational Inattention** *(Sims, 2003, and Mackowiak and Wiederholt, 2009)*.